zsolutions-io/aleo-dcp/README.md

 # Secret Custody Protocol

-An MPC protocol built on Aleo to **allow any Aleo program to custody arbitrary private data.**
+A MPC protocol built on Aleo to **allow any Aleo program to custody arbitrary private data** that can be programatically withdrawn.

-It currently supports 15 validators that can be dynamically updated through a voting mechanism, but the number of validators could be increased.
+It currently supports unlimited amount of validators that can be dynamically updated through a voting mechanism.

 ## How it works?